Elizabeth Farrelly: The Better Cities Initiative

-Farrelly is the founder and Chief Executive Officer of The Better Cities Initiative, which operates in New South Wales and was registered with the Australian Charities and Not-for-profits Commission on 12 October 2023.
-Partnered with The New Democracy Foundation and The Nature Conservation Council (NSW), it is “dedicated to transforming the way cities are planned, developed and governed” in response to the triple crises facing our cities, namely, a housing affordability crisis, a climate crisis and a crisis of trust in democracy.
+Farrelly was the founder and Chief Executive Officer of The Better Cities Initiative, which operated in New South Wales and was registered with the Australian Charities and Not-for-profits Commission on 12 October 2023.
+Partnered with The New Democracy Foundation and The Nature Conservation Council (NSW), it was “dedicated to transforming the way cities are planned, developed and governed” in response to the triple crises facing our cities, namely, a housing affordability crisis, a climate crisis and a crisis of trust in democracy.

-Farrelly says “housing needs to be affordable for children, low-income earners, creative people and key workers who all need to live in cities”.
-The Better Cities Initiative is also concerned with liveable apartments that have beauty and comfort.
+Farrelly said “housing needs to be affordable for children, low-income earners, creative people and key workers who all need to live in cities”.
+The Better Cities Initiative was also concerned with liveable apartments that have beauty and comfort.
 It addresses the complexities surrounding the politics of designing for the built environment as well as the need for robust criticism to improve policy so that cities will be fairer and more sustainable places to live.

+In April 2026, Farrelly chaired the Better Cities Initiative public forum "What Is Coming For Canada Bay?"
+Speakers included Jacqui Brosnan, Amanda Bull and Philip Thalis.

+In June 2026, Farrelly announced that the Better Cities Initiative would be wound down on June 30 due to a lack of funds.
+Farrelly stated some of the Better Cities team were involved in setting up "a new organisation to pursue deliberative democracy at a federal level".